heavymetalthings/FedOCCT/README.md

 Let's keep it simple :
 The goal of this project is to provide and maintain an open-source software relying on Open Cascade technology.

-This software is needed to perform four tasks:
+This software is needed to perform four tasks :
 - CAD
 - Assemblies
 - FEA
 - CAM

+Additionally :

+- Plan drawing

 If any of the previous is missing, it will make the whole thing kind of useless.
 If all the elements are present, it will make it a worthy opponent to any of todays CAD/CAM softwares.